abomb2323/DnDBot/README.md

 **Step Three**

-*Upcoming version* Add your bot's key into "config.json" where it says <INSERT_KEY>, making sure to replace the <> symbols.
+Add your bot's token into "config.json" where it says <INSERT_TOKEN>, making sure to replace the <> symbols.

 **Step Four**